ebanalyse/ebnerd-benchmark/codabench/README.md

-**Currently working on having a solution for running this locally.**

-We're using the worker `codalab/competitions-v2-compute-worker:cpu1.1` instead of `codalab/competitions-v2-compute-worker:latest`.
-See Git issue [#1951](https://github.com/codalab/codabench/issues/1951) on Codabench.

 # Running the RecSys'24 Challenge on Codabench with Docker

 The **RecSys'24 Challenge** was hosted on [Codabench](https://www.codabench.org/) (huge shoutout to their team!).